kofny/easypwd/README.md

 **Optional for -f**
 - --gc-split: How to split items of a line in guess number and cracked number file
 - --idx-guess: guess number is at idx-guess, start from 0
-- --idx-crack: cracked number is at idx-crack, start from 0
+- --idx-pwd: password is at idx-pwd, start from 0
+- --need-sort: need to sort the lines in the file

 **Optional for line style**
 - --upper: Max guess number